 Latex is rubber and is very resilient.
 Resilience provides a lot of support and works well with back pain.
 Latex has the disadvantage that it can be quite warm.

-The ventilating capacity of latex is minimal, so this is not a type of mattress for people who get hot quickly or perspire a lot.
+The ventilating capacity of latex is minimal, so this is not the type of mattress for people who get hot quickly or perspire a lot.
 A latex mattress feels supple and comfortable but does not ventilate as well.

 It is very important that the mattress absorbs moisture well and also releases it as quickly as possible.
 Moisture and heat create bacteria and quickly make the mattress unhygienic.

-In addition, it is not at all pleasant if the mattress feels clammy and damp and it is particularly bad for people with rheumatism.
-Therefore choose a mattress cover from Tencel or another natural material such as bamboo but absolutely not Polyester.
+In addition, it is not at all pleasant if the mattress feels clammy and damp, and it is particularly bad for people with rheumatism.
+Therefore, choose a mattress cover from Tencel or another natural material such as bamboo, but absolutely not polyester.

-There is now a new product on the market and that is cotton under the blanket.
-This is a 1 cm thick cotton Molton that you pull directly over your mattress.
+There is now a new product on the market, and that is cotton under the blanket.
+This is a 1 cm-thick cotton Molton that you pull directly over your mattress.
 Then put your fitted sheet over this.

-The cotton under blanket provides a cleaner, drier and fresher bed.
+The cotton under blanket provides a cleaner, drier, and fresher bed.
 When it comes to ventilation, the bed base also plays a role.
 It is not always necessary to replace your bed base when you are going to buy a new mattress because they usually last for two mattress cycles.

 Trial or Exchange Guarantee

-Nowadays most bed shops offer an exchange guarantee or trial period with a money-back guarantee.
+Nowadays, most bed shops offer an exchange guarantee or trial period with a money-back guarantee.
 This is highly recommended because it often happens that a mattress turns out to be too hard or too soft.
 It is best to choose a supplier who offers you a trial period with a money-back guarantee.
-Only then does it become really important for your supplier that you make the right choice.
+Only then does it become really important for your supplier that you make the right choice?